-75 female EFL students aged between 22 to 30 at Pardis English language institute of Khodabandeh, Zanjan, were selected.
+A sample of 75 female students at Pardis English language institute of Khodabandeh was involved in this study.
 Their homogeneity in terms of language proficiency was established through the use of Nelson test and 70 students whose scores were between one standard deviation above and below the mean of the test were selected.
 Those subjects were assigned randomly into two groups (control and experimental group).
+Their age ranged from 22 to 30.
 They were Persian native speakers.